Scottish Public Sector Cyber Resilience Framework

 The Scottish Public Sector Cyber Resilience Framework is aimed at improving cyber security and promoting cyber resilience in public sector organisations.

-The impact of recent large-scale cyber attacks (such as WannaCry) and the impending General Data Protection Regulation (GDPR) and NIS Directive require decisive action to ensure continuity of service delivery.
+The impact of recent large-scale cyber attacks (such as WannaCry) and the General Data Protection Regulation (GDPR) and NIS Directive require decisive action to ensure continuity of service delivery.
 Non-compliance with these two key pieces of legislation may hold significant ramifications from May 2018.

 All public sector bodies in Scotland are required to take urgent measures to develop cyber resilience and to become "exemplars" in online security.
-One of the first requirements is to get a Cyber Essentials pre-assessment by March 2018.
+One of the first requirements was to get a Cyber Essentials pre-assessment by March 2018.

 Jump to find out what you need to do >>

 Find out about Cyber Essentials now

 “Cyber resilience” means being able to prepare for, withstand, and rapidly recover and learn from deliberate attacks (or accidental events) that have a disruptive effect on interconnected technologies.
 Cyber security is a key element of being resilient, but cyber resilient people and organisations recognise that being safe online goes far beyond just technical measures.” - http://www.gov.scot/Resource/0051/00515583.pdf